Army physical fitness standards seem to intimidate a lot of Soldiers.

 It is always the hardest in the beginning when we are building our fitness.
 The problem is far too many people give in before they have ever realized their full potential.

-Stop saying you have always been poor at an event and start making the necessary changes in your mental and physical life to see a redirection of your results.
+Stop saying you have always been poor at an event and start making the necessary changes.

 There is a powerful verse in the Bible that I will leave you with.